katjagrace/katjagrace.github.io/_posts/2021-01-26-what-is-up-with-spirituality.md

 layout: post
 title: "What is up with spirituality?"
 date: 2021-01-26 10:00:00 -0700
-tags: evolutionary-explanations religion spirituality questions
+tags: evolutionaryexplanations religion spirituality questions
 comments: true
 image: https://hosting.photobucket.com/images/i/katjasgrace/annie-spratt-qHWpzufER-A-unsplash(1).jpg
 summary: What is up with spirituality?
 I mean, from an atheistic perspective?